New Construction vs. Resale in Mission, TX: Which Is Right for You?

 Pros

-• Turn-key & low maintenance: Everything is new—foundation, roof, HVAC, appliances—lowering your early-ownership costs.
+• Turn-key & low maintenance: Everything is new — foundation, roof, HVAC, appliances — so your first couple of years are usually light on repairs.

-• Energy efficiency: New codes, insulation, windows, and sealed ductwork typically reduce utility bills in the South Texas heat.
+• Energy efficiency: Updated codes, better insulation, and tighter windows help with South Texas heat.

-• Builder incentives: In a balanced market, builders may offer closing-cost credits, permanent or temporary rate buy-downs, or design-studio upgrades.
+• Builder incentives: In a more balanced market, builders will help with closing costs, temporary or permanent rate buy-downs, or design upgrades.

 Cons